open-policy-agent/gatekeeper/website/docs/externaldata.md

 Since external data providers are in-cluster HTTP servers backed by Kubernetes services, communication is not encrypted by default.
 This can potentially lead to security issues such as request eavesdropping, tampering, and man-in-the-middle attack.

-To further harden the security posture of the external data feature, starting from Gatekeeper v3.9.0, TLS and mutual TLS (mTLS) via HTTPS protocol are supported between Gatekeeper and external data providers.
+To further harden the security posture of the external data feature,

+- starting from Gatekeeper v3.9.0, TLS and mutual TLS (mTLS) via HTTPS protocol are supported between Gatekeeper and external data providers
+- starting with Gatekeeper v3.11.0, TLS or mutual TLS (mTLS) via HTTPS protocol are _required_ between Gatekeeper and external data providers

 In this section, we will describe the steps required to configure them.

 ### Prerequisites

-- A Gatekeeper deployment **v3.9.0+**.
+- A Gatekeeper deployment with version >= v3.9.0.
 - The certificate of your certificate authority (CA) in PEM format.
 - The certificate of your external data provider in PEM format, signed by the CA above.
 - The private key of the external data provider in PEM format.

-### (Optional) How to generate a self-signed CA and a keypair for the external data provider
+### How to generate a self-signed CA and a keypair for the external data provider

 In this section, we will describe how to generate a self-signed CA and a keypair using `openssl`.